-The southern region of China was once known as 'Nanfang'; its precise extend varies with context but Fujian and Guangdong have routinely been part of it.
 South China has always been outward-looking with many overseas Chinese able to trace their ancestry to one of the communities that still inhabit these lands today.
-The most diasporic among these migrants are the Hakka, often victimised in the annals of Chinese history yet they left a distinct stamp on the region's history, architecture, language and cuisine.
-Join us in our way south, as we traverse the Hakka lands to retrace their story.
+The most diasporic among these migrants are the Hakka, who left a distinct stamp on the region’s history, architecture, language and cuisine.
+Make your way south and traverse the Hakka lands in search of their story.

 FUJIAN | FACING THE SEA